SriramAkula/Sleep_apnea_detection/README.md

 ---

-## 🧪 Evaluation & Results
+## 🧪 Evaluation and Results

-The notebook supports both **window-level** and **subject-level** evaluation using per-window predictions aggregated into per-record AHI scores.
+The model performs window-level and subject-level classification of apnea events.
+Predicted probabilities are aggregated to estimate per-record Apnea–Hypopnea Index (AHI).

-You can run:
+You can compute precision, recall, F1-score, and confusion matrix using:

 ```python
 from sklearn.metrics import classification_report, confusion_matrix